PhilChodrow/website_source/content/teaching/teaching.md

  css_class = ""
 +++

-My goal as ab educator is to make mathematical reasoning and quantitative problem-solving accessible to **all** students.
+My goal as an educator is to make mathematical reasoning and quantitative problem-solving accessible to **all** students.
 I consistently gather data about my teaching, and use it to assess the accessibility and relevance of my offerings.
 I am especially interested in inclusive teaching practices for ameliorating race and gender disparities in applied mathematics and data science.

 My students have said some [nice things](/feedback) about me.